Everyone knows that a good night's sleep prepares you for the day.

 SUMMARY

-The importance of tryptophan probably stems from its role in serotonin production.
-Serotonin is essential for the proper functioning of the brain, and low levels of tryptophan lower the amount of serotonin in the body.
+The importance of tryptophan likely stems from its role in serotonin production.
+Serotonin is essential for the proper functioning of the brain, and low levels of tryptophan decrease the amount of serotonin in the body.

-✅ L-tryptophan is a natural mood enhancer and contributes to relaxation and calming down!
+✅ L-Tryptophan is a natural mood enhancer and contributes to relaxation and calming!

 Effects on melatonin and sleep

-Once serotonin has been produced in the body from tryptophan, it can be converted into another important molecule - melatonin.
+Once serotonin is produced from tryptophan in the body, it can be converted into another important molecule - melatonin .

 In fact, research has shown that increasing tryptophan in the blood directly increases both serotonin and melatonin ( 17 ).

-Melatonin is not only naturally present in the body, it is also a popular dietary supplement found in various foods such as tomatoes, strawberries and grapes ( 22 ).
+In addition to being naturally present in the body, melatonin is also a popular dietary supplement found in various foods such as tomatoes, strawberries, and grapes ( 22 ).

-Several studies have shown that an increase in tryptophan in the diet can improve sleep by increasing melatonin ( 24 , 25 ).
+Several studies have shown that increasing tryptophan in the diet can improve sleep by increasing melatonin ( 24 , 25 ).

-One study found that eating tryptophan-enriched muesli for breakfast and dinner helped adults fall asleep and sleep longer compared to standard muesli (25).
+One study found that eating tryptophan-enriched cereal for breakfast and dinner helped adults fall asleep and sleep longer compared to standard cereal ( 25 ).

-Anxiety and depression symptoms were also reduced, and it is likely that tryptophan helped increase serotonin and melatonin.
+Anxiety and depression symptoms were also reduced, and it is likely that tryptophan contributed to the increase in serotonin and melatonin.

 Other studies have also shown that taking melatonin can improve the amount and quality of sleep ( 26 , 27 ).